Saturday and Sunday April 28th and 29th, 10:00am to 6pm

 3:15-3:30 - BREAK

-3:30-4:00 - "Box Office and Ticketing Options" This is a business.
+3:30-4:00 - "Box Office and Ticketing Options" with David Flora, This is a business.
 You need to be careful about money and accurately track your sales.
 There's no mystery to it: there are tried-and-true systems for handling this.
 And though you are ultimately responsible for your performance tallies, different ticketing options can be helpful in different ways.
 Which ticketing service will best serve your show?

 5:30pm-6:00pm – networking reception